Litiec/Ppartitur/README.md

 # A Few Quick Notes
 Before you get started, it is important to understand that the Ppartitur only work together with MidiBus library and it need to receive TIMING_CLOCK  set to 60 Bpm.
 If you want to sync across several computer you need to send  TIMING_CLOCK via Midi NetWork.
 You can achieve this by using Ableton live.
+Do not forget to rename the folder from Ppartitur-master to Ppartitur, otherwise porcessing will not reconize the library.